Simplistic dependency injection container for python

 - use a global registry (never create a registry yourself)

 - use a local registry

 Examples are below, more details will follow.

-import pythonioc # register your service @pythonioc.Service class SomeService(object): # called when the service is auto-instantiated. def postInit(self): pass @pythonioc.NamedService('DifferentNameService') class DifferentService(object): pass # for classes which we cannot decorate: pythonioc.registerService(ExternalService) # when we don't even have the class (or don't care about lazy-initialization) pythonioc.registerServiceInstance(SomeService()) class ServiceUser(object): # inject the dependency by class service = pythonioc.Inject(SomeService) # inject the dependency by name (for cyclic dependencies) service2 = pythonioc.Inject('DifferentNameService') myUser = ServiceUser() myUser.service # --> automatically created and injected service instance. # explicitly get a services pythonioc.getService(SomeService) pythonioc.getService('DifferentNameService')
+import pythonioc # register your service with a default name (here: 'someService', see Notes On Names) @pythonioc.Service class SomeService(object): # called when the service is auto-instantiated. def postInit(self): pass @pythonioc.NamedService('DifferentNameService') class DifferentService(object): pass # for classes which we cannot decorate: pythonioc.registerService(ExternalService) # when we don't even have the class (or don't care about lazy-initialization) pythonioc.registerServiceInstance(SomeService()) class ServiceUser(object): # inject the dependency by class service = pythonioc.Inject(SomeService) # inject the dependency by name (for cyclic dependencies) service2 = pythonioc.Inject('DifferentNameService') myUser = ServiceUser() myUser.service # --> automatically created and injected service instance. # explicitly get a service pythonioc.getService(SomeService) pythonioc.getService('DifferentNameService')

-class Service(object): # this will make the service registry inject a service named "someOtherService" which # comes from class SomeOtherService _someOtherService = None def __init__(self): pass # will be called after everything is injected def postInit(self): pass # will be called right before the object is destroyed (the registry's clean # method is called) def preDestroy(self): pass class SomeOtherService(object): pass # Use it like reg = ServiceRegistry() reg.registerService(Service) reg.registerService(SomeOtherService)
+class Service(object): # this will make the service registry inject a service named "someOtherService" which # comes from class SomeOtherService _someOtherService = None def __init__(self): pass # will be called after everything is injected def postInit(self): pass # will be called right before the object is destroyed (the registry's clean # method is called) def preDestroy(self): pass class SomeOtherService(object): pass # let's register our services reg = ServiceRegistry() reg.registerService(Service) reg.registerService(SomeOtherService)

-Once the system has all required services registered, a service can be injected by doing
+Once everything is registered, a service can be injected by

 class WiredUser(object): _service=None def __init__(self, *args): pass wiredUser = reg.createWired(WiredUser, 'arg1', 'arg2')